l33tn00b/tibberPriceChartScraper/README.md

 - Cron:
   - cron needs to be (re-)started at container init (because there is no init system)
   - per-user crontabs are dicey.
 Use system-wide /etc/crontab instead.
-  - Supervisor (I think) runs as non-root user in the Firefox container.
+  - Supervisord runs as non-root user in the Firefox container.
 So we cannot run conf-scripts demanding switching to user=root.
 Working around that by using sudo in the shell script.

 - Encryption:
  Https keys generation: I'd have loved to properly do this on the fly at container startup.
 But generating keys takes quite a long time.
 So we either use shorter keys (or copy pre-made ones into the container).